 Although subject to change, at this time, we expect the following in terms of initial eligibility requirements:

 - Contestants will be limited to college students attending accredited community colleges, colleges, and universities in the states of Pennsylvania, West Virginia, Ohio, and Maryland.
-We may add more states in future years.

 - The Competition offers two tracks: